GallyDev/GWS-WPT-Boiler/readme.md

-# Gally Websolutions GmbH - Boiler 2020
+# Gally Websolutions GmbH - Boiler 2025

-We created this theme as a starting point for theme-development.
-Current Bootstrap version is 4.5.2
-Jquery version is 3.5.1.

-Please add notes if major changes happend to the boiler:

-###Header file includes

-###FrontPage file includes

-###Index file includes

-###Single file includes

-###Page Archive file includes

-###Footer file includes

-###Loops file includes

-###Function file include
-* Post thumbnails
-* Menu Support
-* registered widgetareas
-* Gravity forms submit button bootstrap btn class

-# gws-boiler
-# gws-boiler
+Completely revamped and overhauled GWS-Boiler based on gally-websolutions.com This is not meant to be a working Wordpress-Theme but a repository for the things we commonly use.